credential-handler/chapi.io/devWallets.md

 </p>

 #### 5. Get Credentials Events
 CHAPI supports the presentation of credentials via the `navigator.credentials.get()` API.
 CHAPI is agnostic to the presentation request query language and passes the query directly through to the credential handler.
-If you've configured an event listener, you can follow the example below to call the relevant code in your wallet whenever it receives a CHAPI `get()` requeste from a third-party website.
+If you've configured an event listener, you can follow the example below to call the relevant code in your wallet whenever it receives a CHAPI `get()` request from a third-party website.

 ```
   async function handleGetEvent() {